-1.2 Problem Characteristics
+1.1 Problem Characteristics

 There exists a student progression dilemma for Computer Science (CS) students at ODU.
 Numbers obtained from the Student Factbook indicate significant drops in student enrollments during natural course progression.
 Introductory CS courses can require students to think differently than what they are used to which can make it difficult for newer students to pass introductory courses.
+Figure 1 shows the current process flow.